Mitiq: A software package for error mitigation on noisy quantum computers: Zero-noise extrapolation module

 \subsubsection{Unitary Folding}

 Unitary folding works by mapping gates (or groups of gates) $G$ to

-This leaves the effect of the circuit invariant but increases its depth.
-If $G$ is a subset of the gates in the circuit, we refer the process as \textit{local folding}.
+This leaves the ideal effect of the circuit invariant but increases its depth.
+If $G$ is a gate of the circuit, we refer to the process as \textit{local folding}.
 If $G$ is the entire circuit, we call it \textit{global folding}.

 In Mitiq, folding functions input a circuit and a \textit{scale factor} --- i.e., a number to increase the depth of the circuit by.
 (In Eq.~\eqref{eqn:zne-scaling}, each coefficient $\lambda_i$ is a scale factor.)
 The minimum scale factor is one (which corresponds to folding no gates), a scale factor of three corresponds to folding all gates, and scale factors beyond three fold some or all gates more than once.